 support schools to develop and maintain respectful dialogue and partnerships with Aboriginal agencies and organizations, as well as others serving Aboriginal families, to provide resources that respond to the complex needs of some members of the Aboriginal community.

-STAFFING AND PROFESSIONAL DEVELOPMENT To assist all staff to become more knowledgeable about Aboriginal values and culture, the District will:
+STAFFING AND PROFESSIONAL DEVELOPMENT To assist all staff to become more knowledgeable about Aboriginal values and culture, the Division will:

 provide Aboriginal cultural sensitivity training for all staff.

-for new hires to the district provide Aboriginal cultural sensitivity training as soon as possible but within two years of employment.
+for new hires to the Division provide Aboriginal cultural sensitivity training as soon as possible but within two years of employment.

 provide opportunities for staff to participate in professional development regarding: - infusion of Aboriginal outcomes, including the resources that support the outcomes - practices related to the "oral tradition," holistic approaches, hands-on experiences, and other research-based approaches found to be effective with Aboriginal learners. - working effectively with Aboriginal families.

-ACHIEVEMENT For programming purposes and internal use, the District will:
+ACHIEVEMENT For programming purposes and internal use, the Division will:

 track the achievement of self-identified Aboriginal students, including graduation rates